kubemod/kubemod/README.md

 KubeMod is a universal [Kubernetes mutating operator](https://kubernetes.io/docs/reference/access-authn-authz/extensible-admission-controllers/).

-It introduces `ModRule` &mdash; a custom Kubernetes resource which allows you to intercept the deployment of any Kubernetes object and apply targeted modifications to it before it is deployed to the cluster.
+It introduces `ModRule` &mdash; a custom Kubernetes resource which allows you to intercept the deployment of any Kubernetes object and apply targeted modifications to it or reject it before it is deployed to the cluster.

 Use KubeMod to: